 Documentation

-The Documentation page is a public-facing docs site for your product, featuring a multi-category sidebar navigation, table of contents, full-text search, and markdown rendering — all hosted under your widget's subdomain.
+The Documentation page is a public docs site for your product — sidebar tree, table of contents, full-text search with a built-in AI assistant and markdown rendering — served on your brand's own web address.

 Overview

-A collapsible tree sidebar for navigating pages and nested sections.
+A collapsible tree for moving between pages and nested sections.

-Organize documentation into multiple categories, each with its own page tree.
+Split the documentation into several categories, each with its own page tree.

 ColumnPositionContent